-That school fundraiser you agreed to co-chair.
+That fundraiser you agreed to co-chair.
 Cookies you offered to bake for your daughter’s soccer team’s bakesale.
 Weeks worth of laundry to fold and put away before your in-laws’ imminent arrival in three days.

 We’ve all been there.